Welcome to the Veterinary Medical Library!

 Scanning is free!
 You can email images or save them to a USB drive.
 Because the files may be large, saving them to a USB drive is the recommended method.

-Two services offer you access to material not housed in the Veterinary Medical Library.
+Three services offer you access to material not housed in the Veterinary Medical Library.